 This Standard is applicable to all space projects.

-This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.
+This standard may be tailored for the specific characteristic and constraints of a space project in conformance with ECSS-S-ST-00.

 For the tailoring of this standard the following information is provided: